M6 Motorway (Sydney): Current proposal

 Prior to the start of major construction, associated construction works began on open spaces near the M6 corridor in August 2020.
 These include upgrades to Ador Park and McCarthy Reserve at Rockdale, and Brighton Memorial Playing Fields at Brighton-Le-Sands.
 The upgrades are due to the upcoming construction impacts on the open space and recreational facilities at Rockdale Bicentennial Park.

-In May 2021, the design and construction contract for Stage 1 was awarded to CIMIC Group's subsidiaries CPB Contractors and UGL, in a joint venture with Ghella.
+In May 2021, the $2.52 billion design and construction contract for Stage 1 was awarded to CIMIC Group's subsidiaries CPB Contractors and UGL, in a joint venture with Ghella.
+The combined venture is known as CGU.
 Major construction of Stage 1 began on 29 November 2021.